x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/restoreCheck_en.md

     }
     ```

-    If the backup log of a replication group in the cluster does not have enough space to write, even if the specified point in time is a recoverable consistent point in time, no recovery will be performed.
+    If the synchronization log of a replication group in the cluster does not have enough space to write, even if the specified point in time is a recoverable consistent point in time, no recovery will be performed.
 The output is as follows:

     ```lang-json
     {